helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>You'll be much more successful if you follow your dreams and follow your passions.</h3 quote>
+<h3 quote align='center'>Whether born from experience or inherent physiological or cultural differences our gender and national origins may and will make a difference in our judging.</h3 quote>

 ---